TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 #### The implementation of CNN:

-First and foremost, preparing sufficient datasets for classes 0-9 to train and test the model.
+First and foremost, it is essential to prepare sufficient datasets for classes 0-9 to train and test the model.
 As mentioned in the introduction, datasets are the backbone of CNNs.
-It is necessary to prepare a sufficient amount of the training data to train the model and testing data to test the model first.
+It is necessary to prepare a enough training data to train the model and testing data to test the model.
 If the model is well-trained, it can output the floor number precisely by feeding an image of gesture.
 Currently, each class will contain around 1300 images for training and 200 images for testing.

-After the preparation of the datasets, the next step will be building the infrastructure of CNNs by using Pytorch instead of using TensorFlow.
-The reason why is that its documentation is well organized and user-friendly for beginners and its syntax is similar to Python.
+After the preparation of the datasets, the next step will be building the infrastructure of CNNs by using Pytorch.
+The documentation of Pytorch is well organized and user-friendly for beginners and its syntax is similar to Python.
 ```python
 # import libraries
 import torch